Do I need a prescription?

 Another option is to pay with HSA/FSA accounts.
 (See below for those options.)

-In the end, you already are paying for your incontinence.
+In the end, you’re already paying for your incontinence.
 An NIH study showed that the average annual cost of not getting treatment is $750/year from pads and extra laundry.
 Also, muscle is never static, which means that if you don’t actively contract the muscles, symptoms will get worse.
-There will be a point where you can never completely get it all back (muscles and ligaments stretch too much.)
-Therefore we urge you to get treatment early!
+There will be a point where muscles and ligaments are too stretched and will not recover, so we encourage you to get treatment early.

 How do I pay in monthly installments with PayPal?

-How do I pay in monthly installments with SplitIt?
+How do I pay in installments with SplitIt?

 Splitit is different because it is NOT a loan that requires a credit check.
 Splitit charges your VISA or MasterCard in monthly intervals until the full payment is paid.
-No interest or fees from Splitit
+There are no fees or interest from Splitit.

 - At the time of purchase, you will only be charged for the first payment.
 The remaining balance will be held on your credit card.
 After each monthly payment, the amount held from your available balance will be reduced to the new remaining balance (the held amount might appear as “pending”).